June 22, 2021//Dan FabbriLast Updated: July 27, 2021

-In 2019, we saw increased interest and adoption of machine learning (ML) and artificial intelligence (AI) technology in healthcare.
+In recent years, we have seen increased interest and adoption of machine learning (ML) and artificial intelligence (AI) technology in healthcare.
 Organizations have been piloting solutions that range from helping diagnose patients, to ensuring the privacy of their data.
-While the industry is beginning to see some benefits from these tools, many end-users are starting to ask important questions like: how does the tool work, or where are my data stored?
+While the industry is beginning to see some benefits from these tools, many end-users are starting to ask important questions like: How does the tool work, or Where are my data stored?

-These conversations are driving the three biggest topics in 2020 for machine learning and AI in healthcare: accountability, interpretability, and transparency.
+These conversations are driving the three biggest topics for machine learning and AI in healthcare: accountability, interpretability, and transparency.

 Accountability of machine learning systems allows organizations to trust that the system is doing its designed-for task, track what data sets were used to train machine learning algorithms, and identify data quality issues.
 In the hospital setting, these ML systems direct care decisions, so effort must be taken to detect bias or other data issues.